 To make it durable, the manufacturer used a sturdy polymer jacketed steel barrel.
 Its whisper Maxxim technology suppresses sound and minimizes the shooting noise.
 So, even if your shot misses the target, the sound will not make the game to run away.

-The given 3-9x40 scope is shockproof and fog proof.
+The given 3-9x40 scope of this break barrel air rifle is shockproof and fog proof.
 So, regardless of the weather condition and humidity, the scope will make sure you get a clear visual of your target.

 Weighing only 5.64 lbs.
 The rifle is convenient and easy to carry in the field.
 It will not make anything uncomfortable while on the go.